HelpfulHuman/PostCSS-Preset/README.md

 If you're using PostCSS directly with `postcss-cli` command line tool, you can create a `postcss.config.js` file and export the results of the `buildConfig()` method.
 This approach is likely the best solution for adding PostCSS support to codebases where modern tools like Webpack are not available or not needed.

-> **Note:** The [postcss-easy-import plugin](https://npmjs.com/package/postcss-easy-import) is added when using the default `buildMode`.
+> **Note:** The [postcss-partial-import plugin](https://npmjs.com/package/postcss-partial-import) is added when using the default `buildMode`.
 This means you can use `@import` with relative filepaths or globs to include files in your bundled file, like you would with SASS or Stylus.

 ```js
 // postcss.config.js